derelk/appdotnet/README.md

 All tests run against the official app.net api, so be sure to have an internet connection.
 When tests are timing out, try to increase the `scripts.test -> --timeout` value in `package.json`.

 **Running this tests will result in automatic post creation, operation and deletion.** If you dislike this, be sure to remove the unit tests for object.createPost() and object.deletePost().
+Those tests will mute and unmute one user as well, but you remove this line as well (object.muteUser() and object.unmuteUser()).